Francisco Lindor: 2022

-On April 8, 2022, Lindor was hit on the head on a pitch by Steve Cishek.
-On May 31, 2022, Lindor was named the National League Player of the Week; he drove in a run in every game during that week and slashed .348/.407/.870.
-It was his third time receiving that distinction in either league.
-On June 1, he became the second player in Mets history to record an RBI in a streak of ten consecutive games, joining Mike Piazza (1999).
-Lindor is just the seventh shortstop ever, and the first since Hanley Ramirez (2009), to put together such a streak.
-On August 14, Lindor recorded his 82nd RBI of the season, breaking José Reyes’ Mets franchise record for the most RBIs recorded in a season by a shortstop, in a 6-0 victory over the Philadelphia Phillies.
-On September 15, Lindor recorded his 24th home run of the season against the Pittsburgh Pirates, setting a new Mets single season record for most home runs by a shortstop.
+On May 31, 2022, Lindor was named National League Player of the Week.
+He drove in a run in every game during that week and slashed .348/.407/.870.
+It was his third time receiving that distinction in either league, and his first time with the Mets.
+He also notched the 500th RBI of his career on May 23, as he brought home two runs on a ground-rule double to lead the Mets to a 13–3 victory at Oracle Park.
+On August 14, Lindor recorded his 82nd RBI of the season, breaking José Reyes' Mets franchise record for the most RBIs recorded in a season by a shortstop, in a 6–0 victory over the Philadelphia Phillies.
+On September 15, Lindor hit his 24th home run of the season against the Pittsburgh Pirates, setting a new Mets single season record for most home runs by a shortstop.
 He also recorded his 93rd and 94th RBIs of the season, a new career high.
+Lindor finished the 2022 season batting .270/.339/.449 with 26 home runs, 16 stolen bases, and 107 RBI in 161 games played.

 At the end of the season, Lindor was announced as the 2022 winner of the Marvin Miller Man of the Year Award.
 On December 6, 2022, Lindor was named to the All-MLB Second Team.

+2023

+On June 27, 2023, during a game against the Milwaukee Brewers, Lindor hit his 200th career home run, off of pitcher Julio Teherán.
+On July 6 against the Arizona Diamondbacks, Lindor went 5-for-5 with two singles, two triples, and a home run with an RBI and three runs scored.
+He became the first shortstop in MLB history (and only the seventh player overall) to have a five-hit game that included two triples and at least one home run.
+Lindor is also the first player in Mets franchise history with two triples in the first three innings of a game.
+On September 27, Lindor hit three home runs in a doubleheader against the Miami Marlins, completing his first career 30–30 season.
+He became the fourth player in Mets history to accomplish the feat joining Darryl Strawberry, Howard Johnson, and David Wright.
+Lindor finished the 2023 season batting .254/.336/.470 with 31 home runs, 31 stolen bases, and 98 RBI in 160 games played.

+After the season, Lindor was awarded his third career Silver Slugger Award, and his first since signing with the Mets.
+He was also awarded with a Gold Glove Award finalist along with Dansby Swanson and Ezequiel Tovar.